Acting Against Recommendations

 A promise from a third party to pay interest, principal or dividends either for its own issue or on behalf of a subsidiary.
 The only parties that may make a guarantee include parent companies for a subsidiary, the government, or an insurance company.

 Hiding Written Complaints

 Remember when you were a kid and your teacher sent home a note to your parents?
-You knew you were in big-time trouble, so why not just hide the note?
+You knew you were in big-time trouble, so... why not just hide the note?
 What your parents don't see can't hurt you, right?
-Well, this is kind of like that.
-If an investment rep receives a written complaint from a client, they are obligated to pass it along to their employer, who is in turn obligated to add it to the rep's U-4.
-Knowing that, it's probably tempting to just not pass it along, but it's a major violation if caught.

-These are the people who are in the know when it comes to a company and its secrets.
-Insiders in a company include its officers and directors, large stockholders of the company, and anyone else who would be in possession of non-public material information.
-This also includes immediate family members of all the above.
+Insiders are the people who are in the know when it comes to a company and its secrets.
+Insiders in a company include its officers and directors, large stockholders of the company, and anyone else who would be in possession of important information that the average person doesn't have.
+Insiders also include immediate family members of all the above.

 - Makes any recommendations or otherwise gives investment advice regarding securities

 - Determines which recommendation or advice regarding securities should be given